smol-ai/ainews-web-2025/src/content/issues/25-03-24-ainews-halfmoon-is-reve-image-a-new-sota-image-model-from-ex-adobestability-trio.md

 date: '2025-03-25T01:43:04.934624Z'
 original_slug: ainews-halfmoon-is-reve-image-a-new-sota-image
 description: >-
-  Reve, a new composite image generation model developed by former Adobe and Stability AI veterans, has emerged as the top-rated model for text rendering, prompt adherence, and aesthetics, surpassing previous state-of-the-art models like Recraft and Ideogram.
-Meanwhile, Alibaba released Qwen 2.5-VL-32B-Instruct, a vision-language model that outperforms larger versions and GPT-4o Mini on vision tasks and reasoning benchmarks.
+  **Reve**, a new image generation model developed by former Adobe and Stability AI veterans, has emerged as the top-rated imagegen model, surpassing previous state-of-the-art models like Recraft and Ideogram in text rendering and prompt adherence.
+Meanwhile, **DeepSeek** released its **V3-0324** model, showing improved performance over earlier versions and competitors, and is now served via **Hyperbolic Labs** and available on Hugging Face.
 tags:
-  - reve
-  - composite-model
-  - image-generation
-  - text-to-image
-  - qwen
-  - vision-language
+  - untagged
+companies: []
+models: []
+topics:
-  - model-release
+  - untagged
 ---